jph6366/jph6366/README.md

   _Data Sources_
     -  Global Multi-Resolution Topography (GMRT) provides seamless access to high-quality elevation data and its wide use demonstrates the enduring value of sustained investment in shared ocean data systems.
     -  BlueTopo is curated bathymetric source data that provide a definitive nationwide model of the seafloor and navigational lakes
+    -  The Nippon Foundation-GEBCO Seabed 2030 Project (Seabed 2030) is a pioneering initiative accelerating ocean mapping efforts.
+GEBCO's gridded bathymetric data sets are global terrain models for ocean and land.